yusale9/student-showcase/student-work/2023/Deborah-Sorrels/api-final-project/GET_bill.md

 Property Name | Data Type | Description
 ------------- | --------- | -----------
-orderNum | interger | A unique set of numbers that identify each order.
+orderNum | integer | A unique set of numbers that identify each order.
 timestamp | date | The time the meal was ordered.
 Item1 | N/A | Lists the specific number of items ordred.
 ItemOrdered | N/A | Lists the item ordered.
 type | string | Lists the specific item ordered.
-Cost | interger | Lists the amount of the bill.
+Cost | integer | Lists the amount of the bill.